In This Section

 Hours and Appointments

-During the academic year, (Fall & Spring semesters) the Student Health Center is open Monday through Friday from 9:00am to 5:00pm and until 7:00pm on Wednesdays.
-Visits are by appointment only and can be made in person, by phone, or online via the Student Health Portal using a computer or smartphone.
+During the academic year, (Fall & Spring semesters) the Student Health Center is open Monday through Friday from 9:00am to 5:00pm.
+Visits are by appointment only and can be made in person or by phone (online appointment scheduling via the Student Health Portal using a computer or smartphone has been temporarily suspended due the the COVID-19 pandemic.)

 Students are encouraged to cancel or reschedule their appointment if unable to attend that day.